banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-lessons-learned.md

 ## Conclusion

 This section on scraping and metrics note issues provides a structured approach to implementing the refactoring that avoids the pitfalls encountered in the previous attempt.
 By focusing on initialization order, making dependencies explicit, and implementing robust error handling, we can achieve the architectural improvements while maintaining functionality.

+Our comprehensive [Defensive Coding Practices](./defensive-coding-practices.md) document provides detailed patterns and implementation guidance that directly addresses many of the issues encountered during refactoring.
+By applying these practices, we can create more resilient code that gracefully handles unexpected conditions.

 As we continue to refactor other parts of the codebase, additional lessons will be documented in this living document to guide future development efforts.